 The objective of medicine under the watchful eye of attending faculty clinicians and includes:

-- participation in institutional committees and councils to which the house staff physician is appointed or invited; and
+- Participation in institutional committees and councils to which the house staff physician is appointed or invited.

 The resident physician is both a learner and a provider of medical care.
 The resident physician is involved in caring for patients under the supervision of more experienced physicians.
 As their training progresses, resident physicians are expected to gain competence and require less supervision, progressing from on-site and contemporaneous supervision to more indirect and periodic supervision.